swen-teo/wad2g8t8-2025/README.md

-# Quest Pass — WAD2 G8T8
+# QuestPass 🎵🎟️

 Quest Pass is a Vue 3 + Vite single-page app that gamifies live events with quests and rewards.
 Users can browse events, complete music and trivia quests, and track progress tied to their Firebase profile.
+A platform that lets fans earn presale access codes and rewards by completing interactive quests.

 ## Contents